dmiller2117/cake-manager/README.txt

             ** DELETE http://localhost:8080/cakes/{cakeId}
         * Added code coverage with Jacoco, see report on build in target/site/jacoco/index.html
         * Added basic auth, user=user password=password
+        * Loads Cakes on start up to h2 DB
         * Unit tested

     How to run: